 In addition to using Google My Business, local SEO includes organic search results and business listings.
 Knowing how to use local ranking factors such as having a consistent NAP (name, address, phone) can help you achieve top results and get featured in carousel and other rich snippet opportunities.

-During this Google Partner Connect event, we learned some compelling reasons for business to make local search a priority of overall marketing efforts and how using Google My Business should be a part of it.
+In 2021, marketers should make local search a priority of overall marketing efforts and using Google My Business should be part of that strategy.
 Keep in mind a successful local approach considers all aspects of digital marketing and how they work together.
 If you have questions about how your local business can maximize Search Engine Optimization or a pay-per-click strategy to reach your target market in an efficient and effective way, give us a call.

 Share this article